d-hara10/cs_m148_final_project/README.md

  Report - 50 points
 (a) Main document: Your main document can be a readme explaining
-- i. the data set your team used
-- ii. the overview of the problem your team addressed
-- iii. the key methodology that worked to address the problem with explanations as to why
 - iv. results including cross-validation used and evaluation metrics and conclusions such as why you chose the key method and its limitations
 - v. how to use the code for your project on the data set.